sdiehl/zero-to-qed/docs/src/17_verification.md

 {{#include ../../src/ZeroToQED/GameOfLife.lean:proofs}}
 ```

 The `native_decide` tactic does exhaustive computation.
 Lean evaluates the grid evolution and confirms the equality.
-This is not a test that runs a few cases and hopes for the best.
-It is a proof that covers every cell in the grid across the specified number of generations.
+The proof covers every cell in the grid across the specified number of generations.

 Think about what we have accomplished.
 We have formally verified that a glider translates diagonally after four steps.
 Every cellular automaton enthusiast knows this empirically, having watched countless gliders march across their screens.
 But we have proven it.
 The glider must translate.
 It is not a bug that the pattern moves; it is a theorem.
 (Readers of Greg Egan's [Permutation City](https://en.wikipedia.org/wiki/Permutation_City) may appreciate that we are now proving theorems about the computational substrate in which his characters would live.)